reyhanturkkal/chatgpt-app/readme.md

 # ChatGPT App

-Bu projede, yalnızca metin istemleri kullanarak soru yanıtlama görevleri için OpenAI API kullanılmıştır.
+In this project, the OpenAI API was used for question answering tasks using only text prompts.
 Light/night mode are adapted to the theme of the device.

 ## OpenAI API Usage